swiftwasm/swiftwasm-book/src/getting-started/troubleshooting.md

 ### 3. Stack overflow is occurring.

-If you are using `--stack-first` linker option (carton uses it by default), you can face `RuntimeError: memory access out of bounds` error due to stack overflow.
+If you are using `--stack-first` linker option, you can face `RuntimeError: memory access out of bounds` error due to stack overflow.

 You have two options to solve this issue:
 1. Avoid recursive calls if possible.